Sepsis and Perforated Bowel

 A perforated bowel occurs when hole develops in your bowel wall, part of your gastrointestinal (GI) tract.
 The GI tract runs from your throat to your rectum.
 Food travels down your esophagus, into your stomach, where it empties into your small intestine, and then into your large intestine, or bowel.
 If the perforation occurs in your bowel, it may be called a perforated bowel.

-If your GI tract is perforated, the contents may spill into your abdomen and cause peritonitis, an infection.
+If your GI tract is perforated, the contents can spill into your abdomen and cause peritonitis, an infection.
 Such an infection can lead to sepsis.
-Sepsis, which was often called blood poisoning, is a life-threatening emergency that happens when your body’s response to an infection damages vital organs and, often, causes death.
+Sepsis is a life-threatening emergency that happens when your body’s response to an infection damages vital organs and, often, causes death.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Your GI tract can perforate because of a GI-related condition or disease, or from a trauma.
 Conditions that may cause a perforation include: